-According to the National Gardening Association, nearly nine out of 10 American household vegetable gardens have at least one tomato plant.
-Germinating tomato plants need a constant soil temperature of 65 to 80 degrees Fahrenheit, and seeds should be planted six to eight weeks before your area’s projected last frost date.
+Tomatoes are one of the most common plants you'll find in American home gardens.
+Germinating tomato plants need a constant soil temperature of 65° to 80°F, and seeds should be planted six to eight weeks before your area’s projected last frost date.
 Given these requirements, you'll most likely have to start indoors (or buy tomato plants from your local garden center).

 First, you’ll need one container for every two seeds.
-(While it’s possible to raise all of the seeds in the same pot, this makes the young plants harder to remove when the time comes to transplant them.)
-Plastic or Styrofoam cups work well; make a couple small holes in the bottom of each one for drainage and fill it with a good potting mix.
+(While it’s possible to raise all the seeds in the same pot, this makes the young plants harder to remove when the time comes to transplant them.)
+Plastic or Styrofoam cups work well; make a couple small holes in the bottom of each one for drainage and fill the containers with a good potting mix.
 Then, place the seeds about a quarter of an inch beneath the surface.
-Mist the dirt with water (make it moist, but not soggy) and maintain a constant 70 to 80-degree room temperature, and within 10 days, the little plants will sprout.
-They'll need plenty of sunlight; if possible, put the plants by a south-facing window or, in windowless homes, use artificial grow lights.
+Mist the dirt with water (make it moist, but not soggy) and maintain a constant 70° to 80°F room temperature, and within 10 days, the little plants will sprout.
+They'll need plenty of sunlight; if possible, put the plants by a south-facing window or, in windowless rooms, use artificial grow lights.

 Under favorable conditions, the herb’s specialized stems—known as “runners”—shoot out in all directions.
 Left unchecked, the runners will devour every inch of available real estate, sometimes conquering entire lawns in the process.
 For this reason, many people grow their outdoor mints in clay pots from which the roots can’t escape.
 But if you want to put yours in a multi-species garden, plant it on the inside of a long, tubular container with an open bottom and thick walls.
 An 18-inch metal stove pipe buried vertically with its uppermost inch poking out above the surface would be perfect.
 Patio edges and driveways can also be effective root barriers.

-The average American eats roughly 114 pounds of them per year [PDF].
+The average American eats more than 100 pounds of these tasty tubers per year.
 With spud cultivation, you don’t have to worry about planting seeds.
 Instead, the objective here is to find a potato tuber that’s grown a few buds that are around one quarter to one third of an inch in length.
 Cut the potato into chunks, leaving at least one bud on each segment.
 Before you move on from there, store these wedges indoors at room temperature for 48 to 72 hours.